 You can buy the bundled textbook (which includes the textbook and access code for MyStatLab at the Reedley College Bookstore.
 Be careful, once you open the kit you will not be able to return the book for a full refund.
 You can also purchase the access code by itself, without the book.
-The book is available electronically through the website.
+The book is available electronically through Canvas.
+The printed textbook will not be necessary for class.
 If you are using the temporary access code, it is your responsibility to pay for access by the expiration date or you will not be able to input assignments for credit.